w3c/market-data-odrl-profile/NewActivityTerms.md

 # New Activity Terms
-A list of action terms found in market data licenses
+A list of activity terms (actions and purposes) found in market data licenses

 **Access** | -